-Listening and testing takes years to know exactly where to place your loudspeakers.
+Listening and testing take years to know exactly where to place your loudspeakers.
 I have written this ‘WOLFVONLANGA audiophile set up’ article to help you understand what a difference is made by repositioning your loudspeakers.

 The system I am writing about was set up in Vilnius, Lithuania and the loudspeakers were from the WOLFVONLANGA open baffle design.

 The article will describe some of the faults I found in the original loudspeaker positioning and the corrective steps taken.
-The initial sound I gave a score of 5/10 but after the adjustments the score was 10/10.
+The initial sound I gave a score of 5/10 but after the adjustments, the score was 10/10.
 The system had been burning in for just over a month.
 I had been invited over to my friends to listen and give an honest evaluation.

 This picture was taken as I entered the listening room.
 And would be used as the reference setup for making a necessary adjustments.

-The loudspeakers were large and maybe too large for the size of the room.
+The loudspeakers were large and may be too large for the size of the room.
 But I have to say I was impressed by the look and feel of the loudspeakers.
 I was actually expecting to be literally ‘blown away’.

 I sat down as the first CD was inserted.
 The music played but, the sound I heard was nothing like I was expecting.
 My friend told me he used his computer to set up the system.
 And was interested to hear how my thoughts.
 As you read, I think you will understand what I think about the computer set-up in this particular event!